mu-semtech/mu-identifier/README.md

 ### Add the identifier to a stack

 The mu-identifier is the place where requests arrive.
-The identifier is published on port 80 on servers which only runs one application.
+The identifier is published on port 80 on servers which only run one application.
 A development environment could be an example.

 Add the identifier to the services block of your docker-compose.yml